vaibhavsinghal87/js-notes/javascript.md

+Deleting an array element leaves a “hole” in the array and does not change the array’s length.
+The resulting array is sparse.

+All objects created by object literals have the same prototype object, and we can refer to this prototype object in JavaScript code as Object.prototype.
+Objects created using the new keyword and a constructor invocation use the value of the prototype property of the constructor function as their prototype.
+So the object created by new Object() inherits from Object.prototype just as the object created by {} does.
+Similarly, the object created by new Array() uses Array.prototype as its prototype, and the object created by new Date() uses Date.prototype as its prototype.

+The fact that inheritance occurs when querying properties but not when setting them is a key feature of JavaScript because it allows us to selectively override inherited properties.

+for in can distinguish between properties that do not exist and properties that exist but have been set to undefined.

+Object serialization is the process of converting an object’s state to a string from which it can later be restored.
+ECMAScript 5 provides native functions JSON.stringify() and JSON.parse() to serialize and restore JavaScript objects.

 The keyword prototype is a property of Function() objects.
 No other type of objects have this property.

 The prototype link has no effect on updating.
 The prototype link is used only in retrieval.
 If we try to retrieve a property value from an object, and if the object lacks the property name, then JavaScript attempts to retrieve the property value from the prototype object.
 And if that object is lacking the property, then it goes to its prototype, and so on until the process finally bottoms out with Object.prototype.
 If the desired property exists nowhere in the prototype chain, then the result is the undefined value.
 This is called delegation.